Medically reviewed by Chaunie Brusie, BSN, RN

 If you assume that the monthly payment on a twenty-year, $200,000 loan would be approximately $1,400 per month and the monthly salary difference between $73,300 and $181,040 is nearly $9,000, it seems obvious that the difference of $7,600 additional dollars per month — plus the high degree of job satisfaction — makes the investment well worth it.

-Part Seven So, Should You Become a CRNA?
+Part Eight So, Should You Become a CRNA?

 Becoming a Certified Registered Nurse Anesthetist offers both tangible and intangible benefits.
 You have the potential to earn a very high salary as well as the ability to work either independently or collaboratively with physicians.